BerkeleyLearnVerify/Scenic/docs/tutorials/tutorial.rst

-and several types of objects: the `Rover` itself, the `Goal` (represented by a flag), and debris classes `Rock`, `BigRock`, and `Pipe`. `Rock` and `BigRock` have fixed sizes, and the rover can climb over them; `Pipe` cannot be climbed over, and can represent a pipe of arbitrary length, controlled by the ``height`` property (which corresponds to Scenic's *y* axis).
+and several types of objects: the `Rover` itself, the `Goal` (represented by a flag), and debris classes `Rock`, `BigRock`, and `Pipe`. `Rock` and `BigRock` have fixed sizes, and the rover can climb over them; `Pipe` cannot be climbed over, and can represent a pipe of arbitrary length, controlled by the ``length`` property (which corresponds to Scenic's *y* axis).

 .. code-block:: scenic